minio/docs/source/reference/minio-cli/minio-mc/mc-replicate.rst

 *must* have automatic SSE-S3 enabled for MinIO to replicate an encrypted object.

 As part of the replication process, MinIO *decrypts* the object on the source bucket and transmits the unencrypted object.
-The destination MinIO cluster then re-encrypts the object using the destination bucket SSE-S3 configuration.
-MinIO *strongly recommends* :ref:`enabling TLS <minio-TLS>` on both source and destination clusters to ensure the safety of objects during transmission.
+The destination MinIO deployment then re-encrypts the object using the destination bucket SSE-S3 configuration.
+MinIO *strongly recommends* :ref:`enabling TLS <minio-TLS>` on both source and destination deployments to ensure the safety of objects during transmission.

 MinIO does *not* support replicating client-side encrypted objects (SSE-C).